Sean 'Diddy' Combs and singer Cassie settle lawsuit alleging abuse 1 day after it was filed | News Channel 3-12

 Combs said: “We have decided to resolve this matter amicably.
 I wish Cassie and her family all the best.
 Love.”

-In his statement, Wigdor said: “I am very proud of Ms. Ventura for having the strength to go public with her lawsuit.
-She ought to be commended for doing so.”

 Ben Brafman, an attorney for Combs, did not immediately respond to a message seeking comment.
-On Thursday, he said Combs “vehemently denies” the allegations.
+On Thursday, he said in a statement that Combs “vehemently denies” the allegations.

-Ventura, now 37 herself, said Combs, now 54, began a pattern of abuse as soon as their relationship started.
+Ventura, now 37, said Combs, now 54, began a pattern of abuse as soon as their on-and-off relationship began in 2007.

 The lawsuit alleged that, “prone to uncontrollable rage,” Combs subjected Ventura to “savage” beatings in which he punched, kicked and stomped her.
 It alleges he plied her with drugs and forced her to have sex with other men while he masturbated and filmed them.